Write a Job Ad That Reaches the Right Candidates With These 4 Tips

 When writing job ads, many companies simply copy and paste chunks of text from other companies’ job descriptions.
 Each job is unique to its business.
 Even if the job title is the same, an employees’ daily responsibilities and work environment will differ dramatically from organization to organization.

-Asking a candidate to apply for a job with a stolen job description is, frankly speaking, lazy and dishonest.
+Asking a candidate to apply for a job opportunity with a stolen job description is, frankly speaking, lazy and dishonest.
 Furthermore, your copied job description may not even accurately convey what your role is like.
 That’s not a great way to attract the right people.

 Instead, do things the right way.
 If you’re not 100 percent certain of the role’s daily realities, take some time to research the job.
 Ask the person who will be managing this new hire to give you some insight into the necessary skills and personality traits for this role.
 Ask about the specific obstacles they’ll face and what the team dynamic is like.
 Your job ad should be as specific to your company as possible — because no organization is identical to yours.